k0sproject/k0s/docs/configuration.md

 ### Telemetry

-For better end user experience we collect and send telemetry data from clusters.
+To build better end user experience we collect and send telemetry data from clusters.
 It is enabled by default and can be disabled by settings corresponding option as `false`
 The default interval is 2 minutes, any valid value for `time.Duration` string representation can be used as a value.
 Example
 ```